Blendify/blender-manual/trunk/blender_docs/manual/data_system/files/import/collada.rst

 For bone nodes which are leaf nodes in the armature tree, or if a bone has more than one children a blender profile for tip with an <extra> tag, is added for those joint nodes.
-To correctly derive the bone→tail location on re-import.
+To correctly derive the bone-->tail location on re-import.

 Important things to remember